 Alameda County Fair

-One of the longest running fairs in the Bay Area (clocking in at a full 3 weeks), the Alameda County Fair is celebrating the “best.summer.ever.” this year.
-Highlights include the 4th of July fireworks spectacular featuring the Oakland Symphony, and performances by Sugar Ray and Clint Black.
-Kids will love the STEAM-themed weekends as well as Brad’s World of Reptiles.
-And of course, you won’t want to miss all the carnival rides, daily concerts, roving magicians, and entertainers including Tadpole the Clown.
+One of the longest running fairs in the Bay Area (clocking in at a full three weeks), the Alameda County Fair is adding a brand-new, cross-grounds Sky Ride.
+Highlights include the 4th of July fireworks spectacular featuring the Oakland Symphony, and performances by Shaggy and LeAnn Rimes.
+Kids will love the STEAM-themed weekends and carnival rides, daily concerts, roving magicians and entertainers.
 The website’s interactive “food finder” will enable you to use your smart phone to zone in on your favorite deep-fried delights.

 Hours: 11 a.m.–11 p.m.